jrb-s2c-github/atomika/README.md

 - [Fast Deployments of Microservices Using Ansible and Kubernetes](https://dzone.com/articles/fast-feature-branch-deployments-of-micro-services)
 - [Safe Clones With Ansible](https://dzone.com/articles/safe-clones-with-ansible)

+## Using Wormhole as the Ansible controller
+Wormhole comes with both Ansible and ATomika cloned from GitHub. has been Atomika's root ($atomika-home) is located at /home/ansible/atomika/ meaning:
+* its playbooks is at /home/ansible/atomika/atomika;
+* those of jetpack at /home/ansible/atomika/jetpack and
+* the inventory templates at /home/ansible/atomika/inventory.

+The ansible user should be accessed using the ansible/ansible.pub keypair located at the root of atomika_wormhole with sudo password of 'atmin'.

+## Guide for the impatient

+> It only takes five steps to start the Atomika Kubernetes cluster!

+#### Step 1
+*Download* the matching version of an Atomika Wormhole image from [here](https://drive.google.com/drive/folders/1OY1rDy6MwYi0iXD159igjnJ7IOrBbJ1U).

+#### Step 2
+*Create two nodes*.
+On Windows this can be done by running the liftoff Powershell script from the [jrb-s2c-github/atomika_wormhole](https://github.com/jrb-s2c-github/atomika_wormhole) project in a PowerShell admin console.
+This script can be found at startup_scripts/liftoff.ps1.

+Pick one of the two machines and use it as the Ansible controller.

+#### Step 3
+*Register the nodes's private key* with your ssh-agent.
+The ansible/ansible.pub keypair can be found in the root of atomika-wormhole.

+#### Step 4
+*Configure a co-plane/worker topology* in $atomika-home/atomika/inventory/basic_inventory.yml.
+Change the ip addresses to that of the two nodes started in step 2.
+Ignore the builder group until your cluster formed, and you are ready for fast deployments using jetpack.

+#### Step 5
+*Boot Atomika from /home/ansible/atomika/*:
+> ansible@wormhole:/home/ansible/atomika/$ ansible-playbook -i atomika/inventory/ha_atomika_inventory.yml atomika/k8s_boot.yml -K -e metal_lb_range=172.26.64.3-172.26.64.200

+The sudo password is 'atmin' and ip range should be on the gateway's subnet.
+It will be used to select an ip address for the Ingress from.
+Run 'ip route' to find the gateway's ip address.

+The first time things can time out.
+Be patient, running '*kubectl get nodes*' as the ansible user from time to time.
+You can also rerun k8s_boot.yml to destroy the cluster and try everything again.

+#### Test for yourself
+This test is also automatically performed at the very end of the boot to test readiness .

+*Test the Kubernetes Ingress:*
+> ansible@wormhole:/home/ansible/atomika/$ kubectl -n ingress-nginx get svc ingress-nginx-controller

+Note the external IP and map it to www.demo.io in the hosts file (/etc/hosts or C:\Windows\System32\drivers\etc\hosts).
+Open www.demo.io in a browser and see Atomika in action.

 ## Contributing
-Should you wish to contribute or improve, feel free to fork and create a pull request back for me to approve.
-Alternatively, drop me a message on linkedin at https://www.linkedin.com/in/janrb/ to be added as a contributor.
+Should you wish to contribute or improve code or documentation, feel free to fork and create a pull request back for me to approve.
+Alternatively, drop me a message on LinkedIn at https://www.linkedin.com/in/janrb/ to be added as a contributor.

-## Booting an Atomika K8S cluster
+## Booting an Atomika K8S cluster the long way
 The first step is to read this [Dzone.com](https://dzone.com/articles/ansible-boots-kubernetes) article very carefully to gain background knowledge and to get Ansible up and running.